 For starters, many tourist attractions are closed.
 What are you going to do there?
 You might be locked up in your hotel for the duration of your trip.
 You might as well stay at home.

 Thirdly and most importantly, uncertainty is extremely high these days.
 You might not have any trouble getting to Mexico, but what about going back home?
-What would happen if the government of your country shuts down their borders unexpectedly?
+What would happen if the government of your country shuts down its borders unexpectedly?
 What would happen if the airline you’re supposed to fly collapses and strands you in another country?
 It happened with British airline Flybe last month.

 Our Responsibility as Travelers